-From traditional process engineering to supporting the careers of others
+Yasmin Ali interviews Vince Pizzoni about his journey from traditional process engineering to supporting the careers of others

-MY NAME is Yasmin Ali and I’m a chemical engineer working in the energy sector.
+I’m a chemical engineer working in the energy sector.
 I was originally attracted to study chemical engineering because of the breadth of career opportunities it provides.
 To showcase this diversity, I will be talking to a range of chemical engineers to find out what they do, how they got there, and why they do it.
 For this instalment, I spoke to Vince Pizzoni, associate professor at Nottingham University, executive search consultant for the energy industry, and career coach.

 A key theme through Vince’s career has been mentoring, coaching, and motivating people.
 This is reflected in his current range of roles, which give him the chance to interact with of a broad range of chemical engineering students, mid-career and executive level professionals.
 My own career has been driven and shaped by multiple mentors, so I am very aware of the importance of Vince’s work.